Everything You Need to Know About the New Level 50 Life Jackets

 • General boating

-Unlike higher-buoyancy PFDs, Level 50 jackets are designed for active use, giving wearers the range of motion they need to paddle, swim, or manage equipment without being weighed down by bulky foam.
+Unlike higher-buoyancy PFDs, Level 50 buoyancy aids are designed for active use, giving wearers the range of motion they need to paddle, swim, or manage equipment without being weighed down by bulky foam.
 They are often lighter and less restrictive than Level 70 or Level 100 jackets, increasing comfort for continuous wear.

-When to Use Level 50 Life Jackets
+When to Use Level 50 PFDs

 • Are intended for calm, protected waters where rescue is near and the wearer is a strong swimmer.

-In short, reach for a Level 50 jacket when you’re doing active watersports near shore or in areas where you are comfortable and prepared to self-rescue quickly.
+In short, reach for a Level 50 device when you’re doing active watersports near shore or in areas where you are comfortable and prepared to self-rescue quickly.
 If conditions become rough, you’re farther from help, or you’re boating in open waters, a higher-level PFD (Level 70 or above) is a better choice.

 Final Takeaway